 4. MIT solar powered desalination system

 The MIT team estimates that a 1000 gallon per day portable unit can be built for $8,000 cost.
-The unit would be transportable in a cargo plane to provide quick relief in natural disaster areas where the power and water supply lines are disrupted.
+In addition, tyhe unit would be transportable in a cargo plane to provide quick relief in natural disaster areas where the power and water supply lines aren’t availible.

 5. Solar Cube

 The Solar Cube is a self-contained portable desalination unit that can produce 1000 gallons or about 3500 liters a day.
-The Solar Cube was designed for marine applications to generate potable water on board ships and barges.
-That system is now being packaged for land based applications.
-One unit was deployed to supply drinking water at an earthquake relief camp in Pakistan in 2005.
-The Solar Cube has been developed by Spectra of California working with Trunz of Switzerland.
+The Solar Cube aims its design for marine applications to generate potable water on board ships and barges.
+That system might soon become available for land-based applications.
+Furthermore, one unit of it was there to supply drinking water at an earthquake relief camp in Pakistan in 2005.
+The Solar Cube owes its design to Spectra of California working with Trunz of Switzerland.

 The Solar Cube uses the proprietary ‘Clark’ pump that has two opposing pistons on a single rod to pump seawater through the RO membranes.
-The Clark pump uses only 13 watt-hours of energy per gallon which is about a fifth of the power used by other pumps.
-The pump motor is designed to work on 24 V dc so that power from a solar photovoltaic panel or a wind turbine can be used without an Inverter.
+The Clark pump uses only 13 watt-hours of energy per gallon which is about a fifth of the power the other pumps use.
+Furthermore, the pump motor works on 24 V dc so that power from a solar photovoltaic panel or a wind turbine which one can use without an Inverter.
 The Solar Cube costs around $ 16,000.